Control 2.3: Change Management and Release Planning

 Approval Gates Implementation

-Power Platform ALM pipelines provide the deployment framework with built-in version tracking and rollback.
-Approval gates are implemented by integrating Power Automate approval workflows that trigger before pipeline stages execute.
-This integration requires custom configuration using the OnApprovalStarted trigger rather than built-in approval gate functionality.
+Power Platform pipelines provide the deployment framework with built-in version tracking and rollback.
+Approval gates are implemented by integrating Power Automate approval workflows that trigger on the OnApprovalStarted or OnPreDeploymentStarted pipeline events before a stage executes.
+This integration requires custom configuration; the pipeline does not provide a built-in CAB approval UI.

 Terminology Update: Delegated Deployments

-Pipeline approvals are now documented by Microsoft as "delegated deployments", reflecting the model where deployment authority is delegated to specific approvers at each pipeline stage.
+Pipeline approvals are now documented by Microsoft as "delegated deployments", reflecting the model where deployment authority is delegated to a designated service principal or pipeline owner identity instead of the requesting maker.
 When referencing Microsoft Learn documentation, search for "delegated deployments" in addition to "pipeline approvals" for current guidance.
+Delegated deployments help meet SOX 404 segregation-of-duties expectations because the maker who authored the change is not the identity that performs the production deployment.

 Native vs. Pipeline Approval Workflows